nkrusch/SpaceLaunchOne/README.md

 Space Launch 1 is an Android application for tracking space flights.

+**What makes Space Launch 1 better than other apps in the Play Store?** After initial setup it does not require active network connection to work, meaning it doesn't eat up your data.
+It will periodically update the space launch data but only when you are connected to wifi.
+It also does not have annoying ads like other apps in the same category.
+The UI follows material design guidelines.
+It comes with a homescreen widget that shows a live countdown to next launch.
+The widget countdown uses second precision and this behavior is achieved without negative impact on your battery life.

 This application gets its data from [Launch Library API](https://ll.thespacedevs.com/2.0.0/swagger/).
 Then using the data, this Android app presents it to the user in an organized way.
 This app is intended for astronomy enthusiasts who are looking for up-to-date information about upcoming rocket launches.

 <p align="center">